blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     Modern low-level APIs (Vulkan/Direct3D 12/Metal) require intermediate knowledge of higher-level APIs (OpenGL/Direct3D 11) to be used effectively.
 Thankfully, contributors rarely need to work directly with low-level APIs.
-Godot's renderers are built entirely on OpenGL and RenderingDevice, which is our abstraction over Vulkan/Direct3D 12/Metal.
+Blazium's renderers are built entirely on OpenGL and RenderingDevice, which is our abstraction over Vulkan/Direct3D 12/Metal.

 .. _doc_internal_rendering_architecture_methods: